department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA-conversation-guide.md

 - **This entire session should take about an hour.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 - **In this session, we want to hear your honest opinions.** We are not testing your ability.
 We just want to improve these tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 - **If for any reason and at any time you want to stop the session, please let me know.**
+- **We will be looking at prototypes today.** We are in the early stages of design for these pages, so this means most of the prototype will not be clickable, and the design is intentionally grayscale.
 - **Are you comfortable if I record my screen and audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
 The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
     - If yes: **Once I start recording, I am going to confirm that you are ok with me recording this session once more.**
-- **We will be looking at prototypes today** We are in the early stages of design for these pages, so this means most of the prototype will not be clickable, and the design is intentionally grayscale.

 *Start recording.*